-Celebrate the 25th anniversary of the Trail Around Middlebury in 2014.
-The “TAM” as it is known locally, is a major project of the Middlebury Area Land Trust.
-The TAM, a footpath over 16 miles long, encircles the village of Middlebury and links several hundred acres of town land, conserved properties, schools, and other local landmarks.
+Trail Around Middlebury The “TAM” as it is known locally, is a major project of the Middlebury Area Land Trust.
+The TAM, a footpath over 18 miles long, encircles the village of Middlebury and links several hundred acres of town land, conserved properties, schools, and other local landmarks.
 The TAM loop is complete with the construction of 2 bridges that span Otter Creek, made possible by generous support from the Arnold family and Vermont Department of Forests, Parks and Recreation.

-– NEW TAM MAPS HERE (Printed maps now at MALT office)
+- 2015 TAM MAPS HERE (Printed TAM maps now available at MALT office, Frog Hollow Bikes, Middlebury Mountaineer, Addison County Chamber of Commerce)

 - TAM Bedrock Geology Map